TedSpinks/kube-ahoy/README.md

 ./kube-ahoy.py -n my-awesome-namespace
 ```

-I recall other cluster CLI's like *aws eks* having similar approaches to OpenShift.
+I recall other cluster CLI's like *aws eks* having similar approaches to OpenShift's.
 If they're identifieable by their context naming convention, then this feature can be easily extended to include them.

 ### Interactive login
-One thing I like about OpenShift is how "oc login" prompts you for credentials and then updates your kubeconfig accordingly.
+One thing I like about OpenShift is how *oc login* prompts you for credentials and then updates your kubeconfig accordingly.
 I thought it might be cool to have something similar for other Kubernetes clusters. kube-ahoy provides a login feature, which includes some safeguards over raw kubectl to help prevent accidentally breaking exsiting objects in your kubeconfig.

 ```
 ./kube-ahoy.py --login